the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 ### RAM insights
-* Often times different people will use the same term to mean completely different things or for different purposes
-* This exercise can help detangle the nuances of a commonly used term and whether or not there is overlap, and thus provides an opportunity to build shared understanding and goals
+* Often times different people will use the same term to mean completely different things or for different purposes This exercise can help detangle the nuances of commonly used terms and whether or not there is overlap in the collaborators' understandings of it, and thus provides an opportunity to build shared understanding and goals.
 * Requirements gathering is informed by the user interview process from the design and qualitative research worlds

 (cl-stakeholder-workshops)=